jeredw/eniac-chess/easm.md

 Much shorter: one line to send from `{a-src}` and one line to receive and add at `{a-dst}`.
 Note that it's still necessary to connect the data bus to outputs and input.
 The macros in chessvm are designed this way to separate datapath wiring from program step sequencing.
 Also, only one of these accumulators needs to trigger the next program step.
 This is why the send uses a transciever `{t-xfer}` while the recx needs only a recieiver `{r-xfer}`.
 Chessvm uses macros which end in x to denote that an output pulse is not transmitted, hence `recx` vs `rec`, and `sendx` also exists.

 ## Registers, Arithmetic, and Permutation
 The original [instruction sets](https://eniacinaction.com/the-articles/2-engineering-the-miracle-of-the-eniac-implementing-the-modern-code-paradigm/) for the ENIAC were all based on moving 10 digit numbers around, because the ENIAC was primarily used for scientific computation.
-But there are only 20 accumulators, so after allocating a few to machine functions like the program counter and instruction register, this meant there were very few memory locations left.
+But there are only 20 accumulators, so after allocating a few to machine functions like the program counter and instruction register, this meant there was room for a dozen or so variables.
 Chessvm uses two digit words instead, making the ENIAC into a 100 word machine.
 The main [register file](isa.md) is one accumulator broken down into five two-digit registers A-E, plus the PM digit used as an overflow flag N.
 ```
 +------------------+
 | N AA BB CC DD EE |